Llandudno Junction Flyover: Bridge Refurbishment

 Why is the work being done in spring and summer?

 We need dry weather to complete the work, so it’s not possible to do it in autumn and winter.
 We have avoided the main school holidays by starting the work after Easter and scheduling it to finish before the summer holidays.
-Phase 2 will be scheduled at a similar time.

 What are the arrangements for public transport?